freitasgouvea/solidity-expert-bootcamp/11-Audit/DogCoinGame.md

 1) The DogCoinGame smart contract should have a proper access control mechanism in place.
 This could be achieved by using the Access Control mechanism.

 2) The DogCoinGame smart contract should emit events when players are added or winners are paid out.
-This could be achieved by emitting events inside the `addPlayer` and `payout` functions.
+This could be achieved by emitting events inside the `addPlayer`, `addWinner` and `payout` functions.

 3) The `addPlayer` function should validate correctly the `msg.value`.
 This could be achieved by validating that the `msg.value` is equals to 1 ETH.